 Their SHS™ technology delivers professional plastic 3D models comparable to laser sintering quality – more simple and affordable,

-Dimension 3D Printers use Stratasys FDM prototyping technology to create 3D models.
+Dimension 3D Printers are a legacy Stratasys FDM prototyping technology used to create 3D models.
 These 3D Printers are meant for office use, for on-site creation of working 3D models.
 Models produced with the HP Designjet Color 3D Printer are durable and precise.
 They meet your expectations in terms of form, fit, and function.
 You can print single-color parts that better highlight features when assembled.
 And you can count on printed output that’s always true to your original design

 envisionTEC develops, produces, and sells Computer-Aided Modeling Devices (CAMOD), including hardware, software, and materials.
 We offer innovative solutions in Solid Freeform Fabrication for end users.